score-json/json/.dotstop_extensions/README.md

 ---
 ```

-For the `JSONTestsuiteReference` an example is:
+For the `CPPTestReference` an example is:
 ```
 ---
 ...